Kuuuube/rawaccel_convert/docs/libinput.md

     xinput set-prop {mouse_id} "libinput Accel Profile Enabled" 0, 0, 1
     ```

+    Sometimes this may not update properly right away.
+Try running it a second time if that happens.

     **Replace `{mouse_id}` with your mouse's ID.**

 4. Set the correct step size: